By Bob Arnot, M.D., sponsored by DeVry University

-- Measles: With measles, one person may affect 12 to 18 others.
+With measles, one person may affect 12 to 18 others.

-- Polio and Mumps: Polio and mumps are also highly contagious, infecting up to seven other people.
+Polio and mumps are also highly contagious, infecting up to seven other people.

-- Coronavirus: Now let's look at corona.
+Now let's look at corona.
 This is spread by airborne droplets and the R value may be between 1.4 and 3.9, although the standard value used is 2.2.